 Then the Deputy Minister of Defence revealed that RMAF assumed that the plane had turned back because the air traffic control had ordered them back.
 The part of RMAF “assumed” did not go well with many people – after all, we expect the military to be more precise and professional especially of those monitoring the air space above Malaysia.

 We expect them to be on high alert and track things out of the ordinary.
 We expect them to pick up the phone and give DCA a call.
 With all that technology and expensive military hardware, we had never expected them to work on an assumption basis.
 That is why we were pissed off when the Minister said RMAF had assumed this and that.

 Deputy Defence Minister Datuk Abdul Rahim Bakri today admitted he assumed that the Subang air traffic control had asked lost Malaysia Airlines flight MH370 to turn back, adding his assumption was not accurate.

 “In relation to my statement in the debate for the Royal Address yesterday, in which I said MH370 did a turn back probably because it received instructions from air traffic control, I want to clarify that it was just my assumption and one of the possibilities that could have happened.

 “After making checks, I would like to stress that my assumption is not accurate,” Abdul Rahim said in a terse two-paragraph statement in Kuala Lumpur today.

-Now the joker turns around and say that it was he who made the assumption and not RMAF.
+Now the good Minister turns around and says that it was he who made the assumption and not RMAF.
 Didn’t he check the facts before he opened his mouth in the Parliament?
-Did he misled the MPs then with unverified facts and wild assumptions?
-Doesn’t this borders to lying?
+Did he mislead the MPs with unverified facts and wild assumptions?

 It may sound like they had only lost 44 soiled underwear so we have “nothing” to worry but it is not the case:-